Daptrius

-Daptrius is a genus of birds of prey in the family Falconidae that are found only in South America other than the yellow-headed caracara that also occurs in Costa Rica and Panama.
+Daptrius is a genus of birds of prey in the family Falconidae comprising most of the caracaras.
+All members are endemic to South America, except for the yellow-headed caracara, which is also found in Costa Rica and Panama.
 The genus includes species previously placed in the genera Milvago and Phalcoboenus.

 Taxonomy

 The genus Daptrius was introduced in 1816 by the French ornithologist Louis Vieillot to accommodate a single species, Datrius ater Vieillot, the black caracara.
 This is the type species.
 The genus name is from Ancient Greek δαπτης/daptēs meaning "bloodsucker" or "eater", from δαπτω/daptō meaning "to devour".

 This genus now includes species that were formerly placed in the genera Milvago and Phalcoboenus.
 Molecular genetic studies found that Milvago was polyphyletic with the chimango caracara (Milvago chimango) sister to the genus Phalcoboenus and the yellow-headed caracara (Milvago chimachima) sister to Daptrius.
 As the genetic divergence was relatively shallow, the polyphyly was resolved by expanding the genus Daptrius to include the two other genera.